Where's George?: Overview

 The site was established in December 1998 by Hank Eskin, a database consultant in Brookline, Massachusetts.
 Where's George? refers to George Washington, whose portrait appears on the $1 bill.
 In addition to the $1 bill, $2, $5, $10, $20, $50, and $100 denominations can be tracked.
 The $1 bill is by far the most popular denomination, accounting for over 70% of bills with "hits" (explained below), followed by $20 bills, and the $5 bill a close third.

-As of February 11, 2023, the site says more than 313,000,000 bills, with a total face value of more than $1.668 billion, have been entered into the site's database; the daily influx of bills was noted in August 2022 as about 16,000 new bills a day.
+As of July 27, 2024, more than 322,000,000 bills, with a total face value of more than $1.732 billion, have been entered into the site's database; the daily influx of bills was noted in August 2022 as about 16,000 new bills a day.
 To track a bill, users enter their local ZIP code, the serial number of the bill, and series designation of any US currency denomination.
-Users outside the US also can participate by using an extensive database of unique codes assigned to non-American/Canadian locations.
+Users outside the US also can participate by using an extensive database of unique codes assigned to non-American locations, while users based in Canada are able to use their postcode to indicate the bill's location.
 Once a bill is registered, the site reports the time between sightings, the distance between sightings, and any comments from the finders (called "user notes").
 The site does not track bills older than series 1963.

 Where's George? is supported by advertising, sales of memorabilia, and by users who pay a fee for extra features.
 The "Friends of Where's George?"
 (FOG) program allows these users to access the website free of advertisements, access certain features others cannot, and refresh reports on the user's entered bills.
 The standard FOG costs $8/month, while FOG+ costs $13/month.
 Eskin states that the "Friends of Where's George?" program will always be optional and payment to use the site will always be at the individual's option.